tnichols217/notes/AIQS 100/comic/draft.md

 ## Panel 2

 Old town, dirt roads, rundown buildings, dense jungle
-- one coffee shop
+- hostel
 - same van parked off to the left
 - Yoo standing somewhat in the middle
 	- Says something about stopping here... i guess

 ## Panel 3

-Group of people sitting in the coffee shop, dim, crooked paintings, Yoo standing at the end
+In the lobby of the hostel, fairly dim, crooked paintings, broken light
 - Yoo describing what we are going to be doing here

 ## Panel 4